Chinese Weddings Traditions, Past and Present

 Unlike today, wedding ceremonies of yore were simple.
 At the family altar, the bride and groom paid homage to heaven and earth, ancestors, and the Kitchen God, which protects the hearth and family.
 The couple then served tea to the groom’s parents, then bowed to each other.

 Nowadays the tea ceremony is often incorporated as a special homage to both sets of parents, whether before, during, or after the main ceremony and festivities.

 This special character — made up of twin xis, the character for “happiness” — is used specifically for marital bliss.
-Pronounced shuang xi, it might appear on invitations, decorations, and even cake.
+Pronounced shuang xi, the double happiness symbol might appear on invitations, decorations, and even cake.

 Once upon a time, multiple banquets were given.
 The parents of the bride and groom hosted separately, often several times over several days.
 But the main banquet was given by the groom’s side on the day of the wedding, similar to today’s practices.